mmn80/muesli/Notes.md

     update old logComp and logPend (reallocate)
-    update new (empty) gaps from logComp and logPend write new transactions to new log & new data file update new mainIdx, unqIdx, intIdx, refIdx from logComp swap log files (close old handle; rename file; open new handle) keepTrans = False with data lock:
+    update new (empty) gaps from logComp and logPend write new transactions to new log & new data file update new mainIdx, unqIdx, sortIdx, refIdx from logComp swap log files (close old handle; rename file; open new handle) keepTrans = False with data lock: